project-akri/akri-docs/docs/development/development.md

 ```

 ## Build and test Akri's Rust components
-1. Clone [Akri](https://github.com/deislabs/akri) and navigate to the repo's top folder
+1. Fork and clone [Akri](https://github.com/deislabs/akri).
+Then, navigate to the repo's top folder.

 1. To install Rust and Akri's component's depencies, run Akri's setup script:
     ```sh